henrikuiuc/is477_project/ProjectPlan.md

 Overview:
 Throughout the course of the project, we want to answer a financial question relating to commodity markets.
 Specifically, we want to see how volatility in oil prices (not prices themselves) relates to the rate of inflation.
 We will do this by seeing how oil volatility, which we will calculate, mathematically correlates with inflation.
 We will use scipy cross-correlation as our metric.
-This project is inspired by the recent rapid shifts in the price of oil.
+This project is inspired by the recent rapid shifts in the price of oil, and how oil volatility can affect the wider economy.

 To answer our question, we will first identify a source for oil data.
 For the purpose of this project, we will focus on the American economy, so our oil price data will come from historical data on West Texas Intermediate oil prices.
 For inflation data, we will use CPI, or consumer price index.
 CPI tracks the change in price of a ‘basket’ of different goods.
 Fortunately, both of these items are easily found through FRED (Federal Reserve Bank St. Louis), and they can be loaded into Python with the same API we’ve used for class.